 Please note these images have been reproduced with the permission of both BAE Systems and the Wirral Archives.

 “Copyright © 2018 BAE Systems.
 All Rights Reserved.
 This work is reproduced with the kind permission of BAE Systems.
 BAE Systems is a registered trademark of BAE Systems plc”

-I would like the express my gratitude to both the Wirral Archival Services and BAE systems both for their assistance and for making it possible to publish these photographs.
+I would like the express my gratitude to both the Wirral Archival Service and BAE systems both for their assistance and for making it possible to publish these photographs.

 Note the many cameras in the background recording the launch.

 Although some welding was applied in HMS Prince of Wale’s hull construction, most of it was still riveted.
 The overlapping hull plates were caulked and then a sealing compound called Aranbee was added to vertical raised plate edges (roughly perpendicular to the flow direction), between butt ends, and, in the bow and stern region—outside the region of the main armoured belt—to all raised plate edges in steamwise direction, giving the hull a smooth appearance